 In this guide

-If the Albanese Government has their way, a new tax will be charged on investment growth that occurs next financial year in super balances above $3 million (Division 296 tax).
+In early March 2026, the ‘Building a Stronger and Fairer Super System’ bills were passed into law.
+The package of amendments imposes new tax on investment growth that occurs in super balances above $3 million (Division 296 tax).

 The government recognises that the tax rates on super earnings of 15% in the accumulation phase and 0% in the retirement phase provide a significant concession for most taxpayers.
 Applying additional tax on the growth of larger balances is intended to better target that concession.